trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 *   [Node.js v6+ LTS and npm (comes with Node)](https://nodejs.org/en/)
 *   [Git](https://git-scm.com/)
+*   [Ethereum Client] - For the purpose of this demo, we need a test client up and running: npm install -g ethereumjs-testrpc

 Once we have those installed, we only need one command to install Truffle: